Pathways to Law is run by the Sutton Trust and funded by the Legal Education Foundation

 As well as these benefits, Pathways to Law is enjoyable, interesting, and a great way to make new friends!

 Pathways to Law students will complete a 3-5 day work experience placement whilst on the programme.
 These placements normally take place at February half-term, but can also take place during the Easter or Summer holidays.
 Placements may take place within one of many legal settings, such as a law firm, barristers’ chambers, County or Crown Courts or in-house legal team.

 The University of Exeter gratefully acknowledge the support of the following organisations in providing quality work experience placements for our students:

-Law students who are interested in becoming a Pathways mentor should contact Kate Blackmore.
+Recruitment for e-mentors generally begins in October and any Law students who are interested in becoming a Pathways mentor should contact Kate Blackmore.

 National Cohort 8, Exeter Cohort 2 [2014-2016]

 It has been an absolute pleasure to be a part of Cohort 8 of the Pathways to Law scheme at the University of Exeter for the past two years.
 It has given me a multitude of opportunities – from seminars with some of the best lecturers in the country, to workshops with legal professionals, and many trips to various universities and locations across the country.